Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 11) Honey sellers have several tricks designed for gullible buyers.

-12) Real honey has the following features:
+12) Real honey has the following characteristics:

 ABOUT HONEY

-2. "HONEY" SITUATION AT THE STATE LEVEL
+2. “HOney” SITUATION AT THE STATE LEVEL

-And how are things in other countries?
+How are things going in other countries?

 With the traditional question “who is to blame?”